kennedydane/genemap_gen3/README.md

 The machines are first deployed with terraform.
 Firstly the environment must be initialised with `terraform init`.
 Afterwards `terraform plan` and `terraform apply` can be used to actually create the infrastructure including: the network and subnetwork;
 the security groups; the docker node; the database node.
+This will also create an `inventory` file which can be used with ansible.

 ## Infrastructure Configuration
 Finally the infrastructure can be configured using ansible.
+This can be done by running:
+`ansible-playbook -i inventory site.yml`.